qosf/qosf.org/qosf.org/qc_mentorship.md

 ### Knowledge of quantum computing basics

 While we don’t require expertise, you need to know the basics.
-We don’t want to specify it exactly, but if you have done any of the things below:
+We don’t want to specify it exactly, but if you have done any of the things below, you probably know enough:

 - Read a book about quantum computing (e.g. [Nielsen and Chuang](https://en.wikipedia.org/wiki/Quantum_Computation_and_Quantum_Information)),
 - Finished a course on quantum computing (online or at your university),
 - Implemented some quantum algorithms on a simulator.

-you probably know enough.

 A place which probably gathers all the necessary basics in one place is [Quantum Computing for the Very Curious](https://quantum.country/qcvc) – if after reading this essay you feel like everything sounds new, then it might be a sign that you need to study a little bit more before applying.